^

 At present I continue in the same line, but also assisted by ‘artificial intelligence’.
 My previous work (my personal and professional process) continues, but now at a much faster speed and with much more interesting and visually appealing results.

-Now I can contribute my previous drawings (some of my architectural and urban designs, contained in my previous publication with the title ‘hyperrealism’, and in ‘ab-realism’) to ‘artificial intelligence’ to serve as ‘inspiration’ and generate new variations, new configurations and new possibilities.
+Now I can contribute my previous drawings (some of my architectural and urban designs, contained in my other publication entitled ‘hyper-irrealism’, and in ‘ab-realism’) to ‘artificial intelligence’ to serve as ‘inspiration’ and generate new variations, new configurations and new possibilities.

 The ‘diff-realism’ section of my work contains the result of the interaction of previous ideas and concepts that drive my work as an architect and ‘artificial intelligence’.